 Are You on Track for Retirement?
 Benchmarks for Invested Assets by Age

-A common framework suggests aiming for the following ranges of invested assets relative to your annual income:
+A common framework suggests aiming for the following ranges of invested assets relative to your annual income (right).

-These ratios offer a helpful directional guide — a quick way to see whether your savings and investments are roughly aligned with your long-term retirement goals.
-They’re based on assumptions like retiring around age 65, maintaining a similar lifestyle in retirement, and saving consistently throughout your working years.
+These ratios offer a helpful directional guide; a quick way to see whether your savings and investments are roughly aligned with your long-term retirement goals.
+They’re based on assumptions like retiring around age 65, maintaining a similar lifestyle to today in retirement, and saving consistently throughout your working years.

-A Few Important Disclaimers (And Why Your Numbers Might Differ)
+A Few Important Disclaimers (And Why Your Retirement Savings Milestones Might Differ)

 From Theory to Practice: Benchmarks for Invested Assets